wiamsuri/django-gunicorn-nginx-docker/README.md

 sudo pip install docker-compose
 ```

-In the root level of this repository, create a file named `production.env` and add environment variables.
+In the root level of this repository, create a file named `django.env` and add environment variables.
 For example:
 ```
 MYSITE_SECRET_KEY= put your django app secret key here DEBUG=False